Julien-R44/adonisjs-prometheus/README.md

 - Uptime Metric: Uptime performance of the application.
 - Throughput metric: No. of request handled.

-to enable them, simply register the `CollectPerformanceMetrics` as the first item in the start/kernel.ts:
+To enable them, simply register the `CollectPerformanceMetrics` as the first item in the start/kernel.ts:

 ```
 Server.middleware.register([